 Border Street

-Border Street, later renamed Mt.
-Ephraim Avenue in the 2000s, was a small street that originally ran from Line Street and Haddon Avenue northward along the railroad tracks.
-It intersected with Starr Avenue (also later renamed Mt.
-Ephraim Avenue) at some point between 1914 and 1946, and continued to intersect with Newton Avenue.
-In more…
+Border Street, renamed Mt.
+Ephraim Avenue in the 2000s, originally ran from Line Street and Haddon Avenue north along the railroad tracks, intersecting with Starr Avenue (also later renamed Mt.
+Ephraim Avenue).
+In later years, it ended at Starr Avenue, which continued northeast to 10th Street behind the Transport of New Jersey bus maintenance complex.…

 -